-A car accident claim in West Virginia may become necessary when your personal injury damages are significant, and the responsible party or insurance companies refuse to settle for a fair amount.
+A car accident case may become necessary when your personal injury damages are significant, and the responsible party or insurance companies refuse to settle for a fair amount.
+The next step after failed settlement negotiations is to file a lawsuit.

 Filing your car accident lawsuit, or claim, must follow very specific rules and procedures set forth by the state of West Virginia.
-The order and type of pleadings (legal documents) to be filed by your Harrison County car accident lawyer are as follows:
+The order and type of pleadings (legal documents) to be filed by your lawyer are as follows:

 - Summons and Complaint;